DLR-RM/rl-baselines3-zoo/README.md

 ## Custom Environment

 The easiest way to add support for a custom environment is to edit `rl_zoo3/import_envs.py` and register your environment here.
-Then, you need to add a section for it in the hyperparameters file (`hyperparams/algo.yml` or a custom yaml file that you can specify using `--yaml-file` argument).
+Then, you need to add a section for it in the hyperparameters file (`hyperparams/algo.yml` or a custom yaml file that you can specify using `--conf-file` argument).

 ## Enjoy a Trained Agent